piastry/cifs-utils/mount.cifs.rst

 nouser_xattr
   Do not allow getfattr/setfattr to get/set xattrs, even if server would support it otherwise.
 The default is for xattr support to be enabled.

+nodfs
+  Do not follow Distributed FileSystem referals.
+IO on a file not stored on the server will fail instead of connecting to the target server transparently.

+noautotune
+  Use fixed size for kernel recv/send socket buffers.

+nosharesock
+  Do not try to reuse sockets if the system is already connected to the server via an existing mount point.
+This will make the client always make a new connection to the server no matter what he is already connected to.

+noblocksend
+  Send data on the socket using non blocking operations (MSG_DONTWAIT flag).

 rsize=bytes
   Maximum amount of data that the kernel will request in a read request